From Internal Diagnosis to External Auditing: A VLM-Driven Paradigm for Data-Free Online Backdoor Defense: Methodology

 \subsection{Dual Stream Inference Framework}

 The foundation of PRISM is a parallel inference mechanism designed to decouple the potential risk from the decision process.
 For any incoming test sample \( x \), the system initiates two concurrent forward passes.
 The first stream passes \( x \) through the suspicious model \( f_S \), yielding a prediction \( \hat{y}_S \) and its associated logits.
 While \( f_S \) is potentially compromised, it typically possesses high domain-specific utility.
-The second stream processes \( x \) through a frozen, trusted VLM backbone.
+The second stream processes \( x \) through a frozen, trusted VLM backbone, as an external auditor like \cite{zang2025reward}.
+By employing a frozen VLM, we mitigate the risk of internal failures in discriminative models, such as attention hacking \cite{zang2025alleviating}.
 Unlike prior works that rely solely on static zero-shot classification, which may suffer from domain shifts, our framework treats the VLM as a ``Universal Teacher'' that provides a semantic verification signal.
 The outputs of these two streams—the suspicious logits from the victim and the robust logits from the hybrid VLM—are then fed into the Adaptive Router.
 This dual-stream design ensures that the system defaults to the high-performance victim model for benign samples but falls back to the robust VLM prediction when a backdoor attack is detected.